christianevans214/Breezeblocks/reactNative/README.md

-#This application was created using Breeze-Blocks
+#This application was created using BreezeBlocks
 <img src="http://i.imgur.com/Mx6Glyv.png" title="BreezeBlocks" alt="BreezeBlocks">

 ##Create your own at our website: